Magical place!

 Roc des Cambes 2003 89p

 Tasted twice - last time in April 2007.
 Consistent notes.
-It is an intense, spicy, aromatic wine with no sign of excessive dryness and overheated fruit.
+It is an intense, spicy, aromatic wine with no sign of excessive dryness or overheated fruit.
 Francois Mitjavile can be proud of this one.

 Roc de Cambes 2001 88p